xyzhanjiang/assets/README.md

 * [EasyXDM](http://easyxdm.net/wp/) is a Javascript library that enables you as a developer to easily work around the limitation set in place by the Same Origin Policy, in turn making it easy to communicate and expose javascript API’s across domain boundaries.
 * [History.js](https://browserstate.github.com/history.js/demo/) gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
 * [store.js](https://github.com/marcuswestin/store.js) exposes a simple API for cross browser local storage.
+* [Selectivizr](http://selectivizr.com) is a JavaScript utility that emulates CSS3 pseudo-classes and attribute selectors in Internet Explorer 6-8.

 ### Now